 Experience the wonders of Alexandria on a private full-day tour with an Egyptologist guide.
 Explore historical highlights, local markets, and enjoy delicious customized meals.

-Catacombs of Kom el Shoqafa - The Catacombs of Kom el Shoqafa are Alexandria’s most remarkable ancient remains, dating back to the 2nd century AD.
-Excavation began in 1892, and the catacombs were discovered by accident eight years later when a donkey fell through a chamber ceiling.
+- Catacombs of Kom el Shoqafa - The Catacombs of Kom el Shoqafa are Alexandria’s most remarkable ancient remains, dating back to the 2nd century AD.
+Excavation began in 1892, and the catacombs were discovered by chance eight years later when a donkey fell through a chamber ceiling.
 A long spiral staircase leads to the main hall, running down the…

 - Expert driver